Absolutely not. Our program is open to anybody, and caters for all ability and experience, although University students get discounted lessons.

 Private lessons are just for you, unless you want to split the cost with a friend.

-Cardio tennis typically has 8 people, but due to the nature of the class may run across two courts.
+Matchplay sessions typically have about 8-10 people, but due to the nature of the class may run across two courts.